 Director Broussard reported the standards are under review by the Occupational Licensing Review Program.
-An update is expected within one week, after which the proposal will be sen to the Second Oversight Committee of the Louisiana Legislature.
+An update is expected within one week, after which the proposal will be sent to the Second Oversight Committee of the Louisiana Legislature.
 Upon Second oversight approval, the standards will be published in the Louisiana Register.

 Community Based Services- Requests for Information - Update: